abisee/abisee.github.io/_posts/2018-02-21-deep-learning-structure-and-innate-priors.md

 ### On language
 In the final minutes of the discussion, LeCun, perhaps being a little provocative, claimed language is "not that complicated", nor that crucial to achieving general intelligence ([59:54](javascript:goTo(59,54))).
 To support this, he appealed to the fact that orangutans are almost as intelligent as humans, yet they have no language.

-In response, Manning leaped to the defense of language!
-Without language, he claimed, is crucial to general intelligence, because language is the conduit by which individual intelligence is shared and transformed into societal intelligence.
+In response, Manning leaped to the defense of language ([1:01:05](javascript:goTo(61,05))).
+Language, he claimed, is crucial to general intelligence, because language is the conduit by which individual intelligence is shared and transformed into societal intelligence ([1:01:29](javascript:goTo(61,29))).

 ### Miscellaneous notes and further reading